The Web Health

 Exercise

 Getting regular exercise helps prevent back pain.
 Exercises that build up your core muscles, improve flexibility, and help you stay at a healthy weight can lower your risk.
-But, always check with a doctor before starting a new workout.
+But before beginning a new exercise regimen, always see a physician.

-Exercises that strengthen your abdominal and back muscles support your spine.
+Your spine is supported by exercises that build muscle in your back and abdomen.
 Stretching exercises for your spine, hips, and legs help keep your back flexible and move well.

 Diet and Weight Management

 Eating a balanced diet is important for your back.
-Foods with calcium and vitamin D are good for strong bones.
-Keeping a healthy weight also reduces stress on your back.
+Vitamin D and calcium-rich foods promote healthy bones.
+Maintaining a healthy weight also lessens back strain.
 Being overweight can increase the chance of back pain, so it’s important to eat mindfully.

 Lifestyle Factors